Types of headline writing

 Benefit headlines appeal to readers by explaining how your information will help them.
 These headlines are so effective, if a benefit headline is an option, use it.

-Make traditional news headlines short, active and free from hype.
+Make news heads short, active and free from hype

 Try a little cleverness

 Feature heads draw readers in and make your message easier to understand and remember.
 Plus, they’re more fun to write.